AlexPerathoner/SlimHUD/README.md

 The macOS HUD, redesigned.

-Every day you change your volume or brightness, an ugly and unbelievably old overlay animation appears. *SlimHUD* is what you need.
+Every time you change your volume or brightness, an ugly and unbelievably old overlay animation appears. *SlimHUD* is what you need.

 ## Features

 Instead of a large, bulky square in the middle of your screen, a small and slim bar appears on the side.

 <kbd><img width="600" alt="location" src="https://user-images.githubusercontent.com/104660117/215956263-c8285701-f7d8-43c0-9bce-8c405c14bdaa.png"></kbd>